Field Theory Equivalences as Spans of $L_\infty$-algebras

 with $\caI$ the ideal generated by expressions of the form

 for all $a\in \sfCE(\frL^{(1)})$, $c\in\sfCE(\frL^\circ)$, and $b\in\sfCE(\frL^{(2)})$.
 Note that the ideal $\caI$ is a differential ideal, and the differential on $\frA$ is simply

-where $Q^{(1,2)}$are the differentials on $\sfCE(\frL^{(1,2)})$.
+where $Q^{(1,2)}$ are the differentials on $\sfCE(\frL^{(1,2)})$.

 The algebra $\frA$ is not yet the Chevalley--Eilenberg algebra of an $L_\infty$-algebra, because it is not semi-free\footnote{i.e.~free as a graded algebra (without differential)}.
-We can construct a free Koszul--Tate-type resolution of $\frA$ very analogously to the BV formalism, see e.g.~\cite{Henneaux:1992}.\footnote{Recall that in the BV formalism, observables are defined as functions on field space modulo the ideal generated by the equations of motion.
+To remedy this, we use a Koszul--Tate-type complex quasi-isomorphic to $\frA$, very analogously to the BV formalism, see e.g.~\cite{Henneaux:1992}.\footnote{Recall that in the BV formalism, observables are defined as functions on field space modulo the ideal generated by the equations of motion.
 The resolution involves the introduction of anti-fields and the continuation of the BRST differential to these.}

 To this end, we introduce the graded commutative algebra